 Rovaniemi also features a train station, one of the northernmost in Finland, as well as a bus station.
 The bus station connects the city with every corner of Lapland.

 As a growing tourist destination, Rovaniemi has many hotels and other accommodation options, with more being built every year.
-At the end of 2018, there will be approximately 6000 available beds.
+In 2019, there were approximately 4100 available beds.

 Visit the Rovaniemi travel website for more information.